alexcumplido/yoga-api/README.md

     <li><a href="#categories">Categories</a></li>
     <li><a href="#poses">Poses</a></li>
     <li><a href="#installation">Installation</a></li>
+    <li><a href="#contributing">Contributing</a></li>
   </ul>
 </details>

 # Yoga API 🧘‍♀️

-Serving yoga categories and poses upon HTTP request.
-Currently, 12 categories and 48 postures can be found.
+Currently, 12 categories and around 50 postures can be found.
 If your response looks different, it is normal.
 This is a work in progress and modifications will be made.
+This API is deployed live at [Render](https://render.com/).

 After Heroku policy changes around November 2022, the main APIs providing data about yoga stopped working.
 I am plugging data from some of those projects into this one creating new endpoints.
-This API is hosted on [Render](https://render.com/).

 Credits to those developers: [rebeccaestes](https://github.com/rebeccaestes/yoga_api) - [cc-smith](https://github.com/cc-smith/yoga-poses) - [chrisman](https://github.com/Stuwert/yoga-builder)